LFL-Lab/SQuADDS/wish_list.md

 ## Fancy/For Fun:

-- Setup a Model Context Protocol server for SQuADDS
 - Implement LLM-based queries for SQuADDS using [pandas-ai](https://docs.pandas-ai.com/intro) (support for OpenAI and local LLaMA models)
 - Add visual components to the SQuADDS UI